Nonsurgical Spinal Decompression

 Maybe you wince as sharp pain radiates down your legs and into your feet, making it difficult to walk, drive or even sleep.
 Or perhaps your discomfort only affects your lower back, and you’re stuck dealing with a constant ache no matter what you do.
 Ice packs don’t work for you, heating pads have little to no effect, and other over-the-counter remedies haven’t helped much either.

 Back pain can be unbearable, and you may find yourself wondering what — if anything — will finally make you feel better.
 It’s easy to feel discouraged or even hopeless after numerous failed treatments, but we’re here to help.
-Many of our patients experience relief after trying spinal decompression, a nonsurgical treatment for lumbar pain and sciatica.
+Many of our patients experience relief after trying nonsurgical spinal decompression for lumbar pain and sciatica.

 What Is Nonsurgical Spinal Decompression?